presstube/fullscreen-cjs-project/README.md

-# Turkey
+# Fullscreen Createjs Project
-Exploring a turnkey starting point for JS projects.
+A starting point for a fullscreen createjs project wrapped in react.